Skip to main content

 • Hyperkalemia (elevated potassium levels, which can cause additional side effects.
 This is a rare side effect that is rare in young, healthy individuals with normal liver, adrenal, and kidney function.)

-Your Curology provider may prescribe spironolactone as a part of your acne-fighting treatment options, as it can be useful in treating acne in female patients—especially if they’re dealing with hormonal acne.
+Your Curology dermatology provider may prescribe spironolactone as a part of your acne-fighting treatment options, as it can be useful in treating acne in female patients—especially if they’re dealing with hormonal acne.

 2. Doxycycline